Growing Ginger Guide: Planting and Harvesting Ginger

 5. Protect your ginger from frost.
 Ginger is sensitive to frost, so if you live in an area with frosty winters, you must protect your plants.
 Try covering them with a layer of mulch or growing them in containers that can be brought indoors during the winter.

-See also Do Onions Grow Underground
+See also How Long Do Parsnips Take To Grow

 Planting Depth for Growing Ginger